 Membership Application Fee

-AACAI charges an administration fee of $50, which requires to be paid up-front by the applicant.
-This goes towards the processing of your application.
+AACAI charges an administration fee of $50, which goes towards the processing of your application.

 Associate Membership Overview